Cornet (rank): South Africa

+Sweden

+United Kingdom

+Cornet was originally the lowest grade of commissioned officer in a British cavalry troop, the modern equivalent being a second lieutenant.
+Although obsolete, the term is still used as an internal title of address when referring to a second lieutenant within the British Army regiments of the Blues and Royals and Queen's Royal Hussars.

 The rank was in use by the time of the English Civil War.
 Among famous cornets in that conflict were George Joyce, Robert Stetson, and Ninian Beall.
 It was abolished along with the purchase of commissions in the Army Reform Act of 1871, replaced by second lieutenant.

+United States

+General Alexander Macomb was initially commissioned a cornet in a career in which he eventually became Commanding General of the United States Army.

 The ranks of ensign and cornet were abolished in the US Army in 1815.

-The rank also existed in other nations' cavalry troops, such as those of Denmark (kornet), Sweden (kornett) and Imperial Russia (корнет), and by the Continental Army in the American War of Independence.
-General Alexander Macomb was initially commissioned a cornet in a career in which he eventually became Commanding General of the United States Army.
-It is still used in the artillery and cavalry divisions of the Netherlands (kornet).